Southold

 Background + Goals

 Cornell Cooperative Extension Marine Program has been working since 1985 to enhance habitat and shellfish populations along the North Fork and Long Island’s Suffolk County in general.
 CCE’s Back to the Bay’s Initiative has partnered with the North Fork Polar Bears to expand stewardship efforts in this region.
-Thanks to their generous sponsorship, we have laid the groundwork to establish a new oyster reef and eelgrass meadow in Cedar Beach Creek, right next to our marine facility.
-More details coming soon!
+Thanks to their generous sponsorship, we have laid the groundwork to establish a new oyster reef in Cedar Beach Creek, right next to our marine facility where we’ll also be seeding hard clams in Fall 2025.
+Proceeds from the plunge will support the advancement of our Seahorse Hotel Network as well!

 Plunging into Partnership with the North Fork Polar Bears

-The 2nd Annual Splash for Cast + Back to the Bays featured about 250 brave plungers and raised $100,000, beginning a long-term partnership!
-We are so appreciative of the @northforkpolarbears for selecting us as the featured environmental charity, and to @castnorthfork for welcoming us in as fellow beneficiaries in 2024.
+We are so appreciative of the @northforkpolarbears for selecting us as the featured environmental charity, and to @castnorthfork for welcoming us in as fellow beneficiaries back in 2024.
+We are looking forward to doing good things in partnership with the Polar Bears as we work to expand our Southold-based restoration efforts.

 Current Work Underway